-Leaves of absence without pay usually are of two types; Family Medical Leave and Extended Leave of Absence.
+Leaves of absence without pay usually are of two types: Family Medical Leave and Extended Leave of Absence.
 A faculty member may, for personal reasons, request a leave of absence without pay for up to one calendar year.
-Such requests are to be submitted to the Provost through the office of Academic Affairs Office.
+Such requests are submitted to the Provost through the Academics Office.

-a) Family Medical Leave (FMLA) FMLA requests are covered in detail in the Employee Handbook.

-b)Extended Leave of Absence
+- a) Family Medical Leave (FMLA) FMLA requests are covered in detail in the Employee Handbook. - b)Extended Leave of Absence